laurengarcia/url-metadata/README.md

   // Maximum redirects in request chain, defaults to 10
   maxRedirects: 10,

-  // `fetch` timeout in milliseconds, default is 10 seconds
+  // `fetch` timeout in milliseconds, default is 10 seconds.
+  // Time-bounds slow and connection-holding (Slowloris-class) responses.
   timeout: 10000,

-  // (Node.js v6+ only) max size of response in bytes (uncompressed)
+  // (Node.js v6+ only) max size of response in bytes (decompressed).
+  // Aborts before limit is exceeded so oversized upstreams can't
+  // exhaust process memory.
+Pair with `timeout` option above.
-  // Default set to 0 to disable max size
+  // Default set to 0 disables max size:
   size: 0,

   // (Node.js v6+ only) compression defaults to true